 What is Company Administration or “Going into Administration”?

 The company will have a period of time where it is managed by an appointed administrator (who will also be a licensed insolvency practitioner).
 The administrator’s aim is to promote the recovery of the company during the process.
 The administrator effectively replaces the directors’ roles in managing the company, although the directors will remain with a duty to cooperate with and assist the administrator.

 While the administrator’s main role is to promote the recovery of the company, it may be that he feels it is more suitable to come to arrangement with the company’s creditors, sell the business as a going concern or realise assets to pay the company’s creditors.
 The administrator will provide a written statement within eight weeks of his appointment stating what he intends to do with the company.

 Company administration is most suited to companies that are facing serious financial difficulties and have significant prospects for recovery may be well suited for this procedure, given the chance to restructure without increasing pressure from creditors.
-For most companies going into administration, there will already have been threats from creditors that have a very small prospect of being able to be resolved in the near future.
+For most companies that are going into administration, there may already have been threats from creditors over debts that are owed.

 The directors of a company can voluntarily elect for this procedure to be implemented.
 Holders of qualifying floating charges or the shareholders of a company can also select to enter administration, providing certain requirements are met.
 However, the procedure itself must be managed by an appointed Insolvency Practitioner (Administrator).

 Company administration can be a good option if it is not possible to negotiate a Company Voluntary Arrangement with an insolvent company’s creditors.
 The fact that control of the company is handed over to the administrator can be a benefit too as they will be experienced in helping turn around struggling companies.
 The moratorium in administrations is also beneficial as it allows the company time to recover without the possibility of being wound up.